1800-1929 in OED1/OED2

 Note on Burchfield’s additions of early 20th-century entries to OED1

-Chart 16 is based on OED2 data, and therefore represents the pre-1930 material added by Burchfield in the Second Supplement (1972-86) as well as OED1’s original entries.
+Chart 16 is derived from OED2 data, and therefore represents the pre-1930 material added by Burchfield in the Second Supplement (1972-86) as well as OED1’s original entries.
 It is striking therefore that Burchfield did not bring the number of early 20th-century quotations in the OED record up to the level of those for the 19th.

 The explanation for this is straightforward.
 Burchfield’s principal aim had been to identify and record new words or senses since 1928, not to update the quotation record for words already treated in OED1 (despite the fact that many, presumably most, of these words were still current 20th-century English).
-When Burchfield’s Supplement was merged with OED1 to create OED2 – along with the database from which chart 16 is derived – the record for 20th-century vocabulary became incongruous, since many thousands of current words were not supported with quotations beyond 1880 or so.
+When Burchfield’s Supplement was merged with OED1 to create the printed OED2 – along with the electronic database from which chart 16 is derived – the record for 20th-century vocabulary became incongruous, since many thousands of current words were not supported with quotations beyond 1880 or so.
 The consequence was that OED2’s attestation and treatment of the recent usage of words already in existence by the time of OED1, and still current in the 1980s – i.e. the bulk of the English lexicon – was often deficient.
-It is not surprising that the current revision of the Dictionary, OED3, has enormously increased quotations for this period: see the next page, 1800-1929 in OED3.
+It is not surprising that the current revision of the Dictionary, OED3, has enormously increased quotations for this period, though not, so far, to a sufficient extent to correct this late 19th and early 20th-century deficit: see the next page, 1800-1929 in OED3.

 Pre-1879 collection of 19th-century quotations